Water Conservation And Restoration Grants Program

 You can learn more about this opportunity by visiting the funder's website.

-- Organizations who partner with Tour de Fat or Clips of Faith and receive funds from these events.
+- Organizations who partner with Tour de Fat and receive funds from this event

 - Foundations who allocate requested funds to other organizations, individuals, or schools

-- In order to encourage diverse income sources, organizations that have received consecutive funding over a three year period are not eligible to apply for one calendar year.
+- In order to encourage diverse income sources, organizations that have received consecutive grant funding over a three year period are not eligible to apply for one calendar year

 About this funder: